AI-replica/dearbot/README.md

 It's using the Antropic's Claude API (but one can easily replace it with another LLM).

+# Why?

-# Advantages over proprietary apps by Claude, OpenAI, etc
+## Advantages over proprietary apps by Claude, OpenAI, etc
 - open-source.
 You can see exactly what it does and how it works
 - no telemetry
 - cross-platform.
 No need to wait for an app for your OS
 - modifiable.
 Add your plugins, change it to your specific use case, replace the AI provider etc.
 - you can specify a large custom context that will be applied to all sessions (e.g. the documentation of your project)

-# Disadvantages
+## Disadvantages
-- the user experience may be not as polished as proprietary apps
+- the user experience may be not as polished as proprietary apps (we are not a big corp with infinite resources).

-## Features
+# Features

 - Functionality:
     - the basic functionality for chatting with AI